abpframework/abp/docs/en/Multi-Tenancy.md

 BLOB Storing, Caching, Data Filtering, Data Seeding, Authorization and all the other services are designed to properly work in a multi-tenant system.

+## The Tenant Management Module

+ABP Framework provides all the the infrastructure to create a multi-tenant application, but doesn't make any assumption about how you manage (create, delete...) your tenants.

+The [Tenant Management module](Modules/Tenant-Management.md) provides a basic UI to manage your tenants and set their connection strings.
+It is pre-configured for the [application startup template](Startup-Templates/Application.md).

 ## See Also

 * [Features](Features.md)